ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 Photos and video by Demetra Kallitsi

-A single-screen video composed of 5 separate windows running in parallel.
-Each window displays a zoom-in recording of specific body-parts/processes (including automatic writing).
-The artwork aims to capture the 'process of inspiration' and is the product of a lengthy filming process, documenting the artist's mundane, everyday routine in the studio; that is working/thinking towards creating a new piece.
-The video focuses on the physical/visible effects that this process may have, such as nervous and repetitive movements (i.e. lip-biting, rapid eye-blinking, chipping off nail polish), facial expressions, etc., and is seen as an attempt to conceptualise the process instead of the artwork (end-result) by turning it into the artwork itself.
+5 looped videos running in parallel; each one (most of which being close-ups) trying to encapsulate the impact of the creative process on the artist's body and mind.
+The artwork aims to capture the 'process of inspiration' and is the product of a lengthy filming process, documenting the artist's mundane, everyday routine in the studio; that is working/thinking towards a new project.
+The video aims to document the effects that this process may have on the artist (nervousness, impatience, fidgeting) and is seen as an attempt to turn the artwork on its back, by conceptualising the creative process; thus turning it into the artwork itself.